JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 The Kennewick SD's cost analysis has the following problems:
 - The assessed value for the example home stays flat while the district assumes that the total AV (all other homes, apartments and businesses) appreciates.
 This underestimates the cost impact to the parcel owner.
-- This levy is a 27% increase, in dollars, over the previous levy.
+- The district did not convey how this levy is a 27% increase, in dollars, over the previous levy.

 [Calculator for the Kennewick SD](calculator_kennewick_enhanced)